premAI-io/state-of-open-source-ai/eval-datasets.md

 - **[Illusion of Improvement](https://arxiv.org/pdf/math/0606441.pdf)**: minor performance gains observed in a benchmark may not materialize in real-world applications due to uncertainties arising from the mismatch between the benchmark environment and the actual practical context.
-- **AI, Not AGI**: leaderboards assess various models trained on diverse datasets by posing general questions (e.g., "how old is Earth?") and evaluating their responses.
+- **AI, Not AGI**: LLM leaderboards assess various models trained on diverse datasets by posing general questions (e.g., "how old is Earth?") and evaluating their responses.
 Consequently, the metrics gauge several facets, including the alignment between questions and training data, the LLM's [language comprehension](https://direct.mit.edu/daed/article/151/2/127/110621/Human-Language-Understanding-amp-Reasoning)